automatearmy/sync-to-cloud-deploy/README.md

 1. Ensure you have both Owner and Service Account Token Creator roles
 2. Verify billing is enabled for your project
 3. Check that the OAuth consent screen is properly configured
-4. Make sure your project has access to the Sync to Cloud artifact registry
+4. Make sure your project has access to the Sync to Cloud artifact registry (only authorized universities)

 For technical support, contact team@automatearmy.com.